 When a proposal is closed, it passes if it has more votes in favour than against; otherwise, it fails.

 The player that authored a proposal may fail it at any time.

 After a proposal passes, the game state and game rules change are modified according to it.
-The player who passed it must carry out the effects of that proposal and its passing to the best of their ability.
+The player who passed it must carry out the effects of its passing to the best of their ability.

-A player may edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.
+A player may freely edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.